progotya/Auto-Supreme-Star-Amulet-Roller-Bee-Swarm-Simulator/README.md

 If I feel like it I will update this to add full automation (auto claiming SSA)

+I've done minimal testing on other devices so if you have a problem open an issue.

 ## Prerequisites
 - **Python 3.8+**
 - **Tesseract OCR** installed locally (default path: C:\Program Files\Tesseract-OCR\tesseract.exe).
 Update the path in main.py if Tesseract is somewhere else.